Azure/azure-service-bus-dotnet/samples/ReceiveSample/readme.md

     private const string QueueName = "{Queue path/name}";
     ```

-1. Create a new method called `SendMessagesToQueue` with the following code:
+1. Create a new method called `ReceiveMessages` with the following code:

     ```csharp
-    // Creates a Queue client and sends 10 messages to the queue. private static async Task SendMessagesToQueue(int numMessagesToSend)
+    // Receives messages from the queue in a loop private static async Task ReceiveMessages()
     {
-        for (var i = 0; i < numMessagesToSend; i++)
+        Console.WriteLine("Press ctrl-c to exit receive loop.");
+        while (true)
         {
             try
             {
-                // Create a new brokered message to send to the queue var message = new BrokeredMessage($"Message {i}");
+                // Receive the next message from the queue var message = await queueClient.ReceiveAsync();

-                // Write the body of the message to the console Console.WriteLine($"Sending message: {message.GetBody<string>()}");
+                // Write the message body to the console Console.WriteLine($"Received message: {message.GetBody<string>()}");

-                // Send the message to the queue await queueClient.SendAsync(message);
+                // Complete the messgage so that it is not received again await message.CompleteAsync();
             }
             catch (Exception exception)
             {